New Hampshire Recount Laws

 Party/candidate or initiator has statutory authority to appoint observers

-Section 660:5 states that for state general election recounts the ballots shall be recounted at a “public facility.”
-Sections 660:11 and 660:14 state that for constitutional amendments and local question recounts the “ballots shall be open to the inspection of the petitioners…and other interested persons under such suitable rules as the secretary of state may prescribe.”
+RSA § 660:5 states that for state general election recounts the ballots shall be recounted at a “public facility.”
+RSA § 660:11 and 660:14 state that for constitutional amendments and local question recounts the “ballots shall be open to the inspection of the petitioners…and other interested persons under such suitable rules as the secretary of state may prescribe.”

 For state general election recounts the “candidates, their counsel, and assistants shall have the right to inspect the ballots and participate in the recount under such suitable rules as the secretary of state may adopt.”
 Furthermore, each candidate or his or her counsel or designee “shall have the right to protest the counting of or failure to count any ballot.”
-See Section 660:5.
+RSA § 660:5.

 Statutory guidance provided

-The New Hampshire Election Procedure Manual: 2014-2015 (pp.41-43) contains a description of valid voter marks.
-Instructions for resolving disputes between election officers over how a given ballot should be counted are found in Section 659:64.
+The New Hampshire Election Procedure Manual: 2018-2019 (pp.66-70) contains a description of valid voter marks.
+Instructions for resolving disputes between election officers over how a given ballot should be counted are found in RSA § 659:64.